 This is the course-wide webpage with common guidelines for all learning sections.
 Please consult your section webpage (below) for additional information.Enrolling and Overrides

-Students waiting to enroll in the course should attend class and regularly check SPIRE to see if a slot in the desired section opens.
-If an override is still needed, please contact your (desired) section instructor and also the course chair Rob Kusner email@example.com with the following information: (1) sections of the course which conflict with other courses on your academic schedule, and (2) your desired section of the course.
+Students waiting to enroll in the course should check SPIRE to see if a slot in the desired section opens.
+If an override is still needed, please wait till AFTER THE FIRST WEEK OF CLASSES to contact your (desired) section instructor, cc'ing the course chair Professor Rob Kusner firstname.lastname@example.org with the following information: (1) sections of the course which conflict with other courses on your academic schedule, and (2) your desired section of the course.
 (Unfortunately, in order to keep the sections balanced, we cannot guarantee that you will be assigned to your desired section.)

 Math 235 is an introductory course on linear algebra, covering systems of linear equations, matrices, linear maps, determinants, vector spaces, eigenvalues and eigenvectors, and orthogonality.